ccortezia/kstash/README.md

 loaded_stash.data
 ```

-## Selectible Backends
+## Backends

-Backends can be disabled to address specific deployment or test scenarios.
+Storage backends can be disabled to address specific deployment or test scenarios.

 See `kstash.Config.backends` for more details.